stefanprodan/openfaas-gke/gke-preemptible.md

     - "cloud.google.com/gke-preemptible=true"
 ```

-Save the above resource as `certinfo.yaml` and use `kubectl` to deploy the function in both instances:
+Save the above resource as `certinfo.yaml` and use `kubectl` to deploy the function on both instances:

 ```bash
 kubectl -n openfaas-dev-fn apply -f certinfo.yaml